-The key to use chopsticks easily is to immobilize the bottom chopstick between the index finger and the thumb and make it rest on the ring finger.
-The top chopstick must be held like a pencil, using the thumb, the index and the middle fingers, and must be able to move up and down to seize the food.
+The key to using chopsticks easily is to immobilize the bottom chopstick between the index finger and the thumb and make it rest on the ring finger.
+The top chopstick must be held like a pencil, using the thumb, the index, and the middle fingers, and must be able to move up and down to seize the food.

 Ok, it’s easier to tell you the theory, but it’s better to show you exactly how you must put the theory into practice.
 In the next paragraphs, I’ll show you how to hold the chopsticks with some illustrative images so you can see for yourself and try it at home (practice makes perfect, right?).
 There are also some “rules” about chopsticks that you should be aware of before going to Japan, so we will see that too.

 Let’s get started!

 - How to hold chopsticks in Japan? (with pictures)

 - What you can't do with your chopsticks in Japan